 - Tympanometry – A device is placed into your ear which checks for any fluid behind the eardrum.

 This is especially useful if you work in a noisy environment such as a construction site or factory.
 Being around loud machinery can put a lot of pressure on your eardrum.
 Therefore, we would suggest wearing ear defenders or earplugs whilst you’re at work.

 Away from the workplace, you should also consider ear protection gear if you go to a music concert or a motorsport event such as Formula One.
 Music concerts are a leading cause of Tinnitus problems.
 It may sound obvious, but you should also avoid standing near the speakers!

 Listening to loud music for long periods of time, especially through earphones, is not good for your ears.
 You should keep the sound at a sensible level and take breaks throughout the day (five minutes each hour according to the NHS).
 If other people around you can hear your music through your headphones, the volume is too loud.

 The same goes for your TV.
 If you’re struggling to hear your TV, you should visit your doctor rather than cranking the volume up.
-It’s highly-likely that you’re causing extra damage to your ears by doing so.
+By turning up the volume, you might well be doing extra damage to your ears!

 Maintain Ear Hygiene

 Did you know that your ears clean themselves?
 Earwax gets pushed to the surface very slowly.
 All you need to do is gently wipe around your ears after a bath or shower.
 Remember, earwax is a natural protector of your ear, so unless there is excessive wax in your ears which is causing problems, there’s no need to remove it.
 Cotton buds usually do more harm than good!
 They can even perforate the eardrum, which can cause permanent hearing loss or damage.